Can Injured Temp Workers Get Workers' Comp?

 Our workers' compensation attorneys can make sure you're made fully aware of the benefits you may be owed under your employment contract, how to get the medical care you need, and what your legal options are.

 Call (888) 498-3023 to request a free consultation!
-In fact, if you hire us, we’ll charge nothing until your case is over; we don’t get paid unless you do.
+We charge nothing until your case is over, and we don't get paid unless you recover what you need.

 Categories: